Kern County rolls out master plan for Hart Park improvements

 But funding cuts prompted by a decade of financial austerity have had some worried that the diamond was becoming a lump of coal.

-That won't happen, vowed County Administrative Officer Ryan Alsop at a meeting of the county Parks and Recreation Commission held Wednesday night in county supervisors chambers.
+That won't happen, vowed County Administrative Officer Ryan Alsop at a meeting of the county Parks and Recreation Commission held Jan.
+23 in the Board of Supervisors chambers.

 The plan is ambitious — and the larger vision that could one day extend the Kern River Parkway system all the way to the mouth of the Kern Canyon is even more ambitious.
 But for now the plan concentrates on the existing park, including additional county property on both sides of the river.